Skip to main content

-Creating safety and a sense of place in SouthPark
+Creating safety and a sense of place in Southpark

 The message was clear from attendees at our May Grow Smart CLT event: People want to live in a place where they can easily access amenities, and they want to feel safe doing that, no matter how they choose to get around.